ZeroKwok/ElectronVueTemplate/README.md

 yarn make
 ```

+Node.js requires version 20 or above.
+It is recommended to use `nvm` to manage multiple different versions of Node.js.

 ### Ubuntu 24.04 and Later

 In Ubuntu 24.04, there may be a sandbox restriction error at `yarn start`.
 Use the following command to remove the sandbox restriction.